Papua New Guinea - Country Commercial Guide

 Opportunities

-High-rise apartment buildings, office buildings, and hotels have begun to feature in Port Moresby and Lae while low-cost housing is also a priority in many rural areas throughout the country there are opportunities for supply of building and constructions materials into the PNG market.
-The Special Economic Zones like ISEZ provide investment opportunities for U.S. companies to invest in the construction of apartments, office buildings, retail outlets and hotels, including roads and other infrastructure within the zone.
+Port Moresby and Lae offer opportunities for construction of high-rise apartment buildings, office buildings, and hotels while low-cost housing is also a priority in townships throughout the country where there are opportunities for supply of building and constructions materials locally available in the market.
+PNG’s Special Economic Zones provide investment opportunities for U.S. companies to invest in the construction of apartments, office buildings, retail outlets and hotels, including roads and other infrastructure within the zone.
 In addition, security products ranging from fencing to alarm systems, cameras, remote-controlled gates, and window and door protective grills and mesh systems constitute an important sub-sector.

 Resources